jamesoff/www-jamesoff-net/_posts/2007-07-21-task-shoot-yourself-in-the-foot.markdown

 original: /site/2007/07/21/task-shoot-yourself-in-the-foot/
 tags: []
 comments: false
+summary: A list of how to shoot yourself in the foot in different languages.
 ---
 Found this online somewhere while I was working at Grey Matter, and I've had it printed out ever since.
 So I can recycle the hardcopy, I'm reproducing it here.
 Feel free to add your own contributions in the comments :)